Shelf Life

 Despite all my issues with AKB0048, I had a huge blast with AKB0048 next stage, more so than the first season.
 Not only did I find the resolution of the Center Nova mystery to be a good goal to drive towards, I really enjoyed the scenes that we got out of the General Elections and final concert.
 I've only ever been a casual fan of AKB48, but I had a great time with this show.[TOP]

-Next up was Nyaruko: Crawling With Love.
+Next up was Nyaruko: Crawling with Love!.
 I was not a fan.

 That having been said, the reason I disliked Nyaruko had nothing to do with Cthulhu and Nyarlathotep, and everything to do with it being a boring, derivative, generic slop of molestation and bad jokes.
 I felt bad because I really wanted to like it, and in general, I really enjoy the titles that NIS America picks.
-They have a good track record for finding underrated gems like Daily Lives of High School Boys and the Princess and the Pilot, and they have some of the best packaging in the biz.
+They have a good track record for finding underrated gems like Daily Lives of High School Boys and The Princess and the Pilot, and they have some of the best packaging in the biz.
 But… Nyaruko…

-The setup of Nyaruko: Crawling with Love is simple, if not a little too watery.
+The setup of Nyaruko: Crawling with Love! is simple, if not a little too watery.
 Normal, everyday dude Mahiro is just minding his business one day when he gets attacked by a monster.
 Luckily, he's saved by Nyarlathotep, an alien sent by the Planetary Defense Agency to protect Mahiro.
 She loves manga and video games, and although she can transform into a Kamen Rider-looking armored person, she typically prefers going around in adorable girl form.
 Taking on the name Nyaruko and masquerading as Mahiro's cousin, she falls madly in love with him.
 Naturally.
 Our cast is joined by Cthugha/Kuko, who is a natural enemy of the Nyarlathotepians, but is madly in love with Nyaruko.
 And then there's Hastur, a yellow-haired boy (who totally looks like a girl, hyuk), who's also the son of the CCE video game company owner, and who's also in love with Mahiro.
 Because of course.

 Let's start with the good, first.
 When the jokes in Nyaruko hit, they hit hard, and they hit well.
-Fans who love their anime riddled with inside jokes will enjoy the gaming references scattered throughout the series, from the Pokemon-inspired way that Nyaruko summons her Santha dragon-bird-thing, to the extended Xoth/X-Oth (get it, X-Box) and console war jokes.
+Fans who love their anime riddled with inside jokes will enjoy the gaming references scattered throughout the series, from the Pokémon-inspired way that Nyaruko summons her Santha dragon-bird-thing, to the extended Xoth/X-Oth (get it, X-Box) and console war jokes.
 There's a good bit of self-deprecation in the show, as well, ranging from the antagonists calling out anime and manga for causing "sexual crimes" throughout the universe, and poking fun at hentai games.
 My personal favorite was a jab at one of the Yomiuri Giants players, because I could always use a good sports zinger once in a while.

 Sadly, those moments are few and far in between.
 The vast majority of the show (85%?) is spent on the same three jokes over and over again, which is basically variations of the following: 1) Nyaruko suuuuuuuper loves Mahiro and is trying to bang him incessantly.
 But, he has no interest, and so she is basically always molesting him and trying to sneak into his bed/bath/etc. And then he stabs her in the head with a fork, which, you know, I'm not super on board with either.
 2) Kuko is suuuuper in love with Nyaruko, so she's always trying to molest her.
 3) Hastur is suuuuuuuper in love with Mahiro too, so he's always trying to molest him.
 Basically there is just a whole lot of molesting going on, and not only is it pretty terrible and gross, but it also gets really, really old because it is the same joke over, and over, and over again.
 By the end of the series, the joke is not only dead, it's rotting in a coffin and crawling with maggots.
 And because the writers somehow thought "haha making babies" was so hilarious, 50% of the already-terrible let-me-bang-you/trick-you-into-banging-me jokes involve either, "Make me pregnant" or "I want your babies."
 Which is probably funny if you're 12, I guess, and you've finally taken a sex ed class and figured out where babies come from, I don't know.
 At the end, there's some alien child princess who offers to have Mahiro's babies too, but in her defense, I'm not entirely sure she knew what she was talking about (though let's not pretend the series wasn't written by people who did).